llm-bible/llm-bible.github.io/_publications/vanderweij2024ai.markdown

 bibkey: vanderweij2024ai
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.07358"}
-tags: ['GPT', 'Model Architecture', 'Prompting', 'Responsible AI', 'Security', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Prompting', 'Responsible AI', 'Security']
 ---
 Trustworthy capability evaluations are crucial for ensuring the safety of AI systems, and are becoming a key component of AI regulation.
 However, the